plkr89s/plkr89s/README.md

-- 👋 Hi, I’m @plkr89s
+- 👋 Hi, I’m @Lokeshkumarreddy
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning mysql
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analytics
-- 📫 How to reach me ...
+- 📫 How to reach me plkr89s@gmail.com

 <!---
 plkr89s/plkr89s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.